fabioaguiar360/pfc/README.md

 You will have inputs, outputs also balance categorized.

-I don't know yet, but if I have patiance, could be a pie chart or someting like that (we'll see ;) )
+I don't know yet, but if I have patience, could have a pie chart or something like that (we'll see ;) )